-Prosecutors dropped charges against a cashier in Florida accused of selling alcohol to a minor who was an undercover agent.
+Prosecutors dropped charges against a cashier accused of selling alcohol to a minor who was an undercover agent.
 They must also drop other cases from the sting.

-A similar sting operation resulted in the arrest of a bartender after she served a beer to the same agent.
-He was several months shy of his 21st birthday, has a receding hairline, and was wearing a beard both times.
+A similar sting operation resulted in the arrest of a bartender.
+She had served a beer to the same agent.
+He was several months shy of his 21st birthday.
+He had a receding hairline.
+And he was wearing a beard both times.

 The agent, who looks much older than his actual age, served in 16 other stings.
 They resulted in arrests and high fines.
-Apparently, his work led to 16 illegal entrapments.
+His work led to 16 illegal entrapments.
 As a result, people may have lost their jobs and reputations.
 And they had to pay high fines.

 The U.S. Attorney General’s guidelines for the FBI are based on U.S. Supreme Court decisions.
 They exist in to protect the rights of the innocent while catching the guilty.
 Those guidelines insist, for example, that stings can only be against the “unwary guilty,” not the “unwary innocent.”